Batman: Arkham Knight: Nintendo Switch version issues

-Likewise, the Nintendo Switch version of the game, ported by Turn Me Up Games, was criticised for its downgraded visuals and poor technical performance.
-Issues reported include various gameplay glitches that rendered the game impossible to complete, a frame-rate that consistently falls below 30 frames per second, and severe, persistent stuttering occurring whilst Batman traverses the game world, most notable when driving the Batmobile at high speeds.
+Likewise, the Nintendo Switch version of the game, ported by Turn Me Up Games, was criticized upon release for its downgraded visuals and poor technical performance.
+Among the issues reported, various gameplay glitches rendered the game impossible to complete and the frame-rate consistently fell below 30 frames per second.
+Severe, persistent stuttering occurred while Batman traversed the game world, most notable when driving the Batmobile at high speeds.

 PJ O'Reilly of Nintendo Life gave the port a 3 out of 10, describing the port as "appalling" and "easily one of the worst we've yet encountered on the console".
-Oliver Mackenzie of Digital Foundry called the game "legitimately quite challenging to play" and "painful", when reviewing the conversion, citing asset and game world streaming issues and describing Batman appearing to "momentarily jerk back", "every so often as the frame-rates drop", akin to a rubber-banding effect found in various older multiplayer titles.
-Players also noted that they were unable to obtain every one of the game's optional collectable Riddler Trophies, which were required to complete the game and unlock a secret ending.
-A patch for the game to address performance issues and bugs that prevented game completion was released in February 2024, but the game remained unable to be fully beaten as the Riddler ending cutscene still triggers a software crash.
+Oliver Mackenzie of Digital Foundry called the game "legitimately quite challenging to play" and "painful".
+When reviewing the conversion, he citied asset and game world streaming issues, describing Batman as appearing to "momentarily jerk back... every so often as the frame-rates drop", akin to a rubber-banding effect found in various older multiplayer titles.

-The Nintendo Switch version is also one of the few games to not be supported on Nintendo Switch 2 - while performance is greatly improved, issues with Nintendo Switch 2's backwards compatibility implementation can cause the game to soft-lock at random intervals.
+Patches for the game have since been released to address performance issues and bugs that prevented game completion, as well as to make the game playable on the Switch 2 at a consistent 30 frames per second.
+Nevertheless, the experience on Switch 1 hardware remains plagued with stuttering and an inconsistent frame rate..